 The 3D video shows us the gigantic clouds of dust and gas from the Carina.

 nota: We call HII regions, regions made up of clouds mainly composed of hydrogen and of which most of the atoms are ionized and extending over several light-years.
 Ionization is produced by the proximity of one or more very hot stars, of spectral type O or B, which radiate strongly in the extreme ultraviolet, thus ionizing the surrounding gas, from which these stars were formed.

-nota: Eta Carinae was in the 1830s, one of the brightest stars in the sky, then faded dramatically.
-Eta Carinae could explode in a supernova definitely in the next thousand years.
-Its luminosity is about four million times that of the Sun and its estimated weight of about 100 to 150 solar masses.
-This star is one of the most massive star discovered.
-Eta Carinae is near the keyhole nebula, NGC 3324.
+nota: Eta Carinae was in the 1830s one of the brightest stars in the sky, then faded dramatically.
+Eta Carinae could definitively explode in a supernova within the next thousand years.
+Its luminosity is about four million times that of the Sun and its estimated mass is about 100 to 150 solar masses.
+This star is one of the most massive stars discovered.
+Eta Carinae is near the Keyhole Nebula NGC 3324.